agileware/au.com.agileware.civicontact/.github/ISSUE_TEMPLATE/bug_report.md

 - Has the latest version of CiviContact API extension been installed?
 Yes / No
 - Has this been tested using the latest version of CiviContact app?
 Yes / No
 - Has this been tested on a production CiviCRM site?
 Yes / No
+- Did you clear the CiviCRM cache, re-build the CiviCRM menu and then re-test?
+Yes / No

 **If you answered "No" to any of the above, then please do not report a bug.
 Fix the item first and re-test.**